chrisshuo123/SEO_VisualAnalytics/README.md

 **Status:** HALT - Due to Indonesian Marketplace Monopoly Case by changing Manual Keywords analysis into GMV so we'll never read manual keyword analysis anymore that cause this project in a complete Halt.

 **What's Done:**
-- ✅ MySQL RDBMS for platformA _(green bird logo previously, but merge with the music logo with dark background)_ and platformB _(orange marketplace)_ Performance Report.
-This will be reverted.
+- ✅ MySQL RDBMS for platformA _(green bird logo previously, but merge with the music logo with dark background)_ and platformB _(orange marketplace)_ Keyword Performance Report.

 **On progress:**
 - ⌛ Create CRUD Panel and MVC for Marketplace